bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/museum.md

 # M8's VR Museum

+{% include content/info.html
+title="Different museum versions"
+content="Three versions of the museum have been released as of 15-03-2026.
+The cinema and stage were added in version 2 and updated in version 3.
+The contents of the main area have been shuffled around throughout the versions."
+%}

 M8's VR museum was released on the 30th of November 2025, hidden behind a second lock puzzle.
 The previous lock puzzle, hiding [Skys' diary](skys-diary), was replaced with this puzzle on the [website](../website/website).